nakagami/elm-examples/README.md

 # elm-examples
-elm-lang code examples ss a memorandum to myself
+elm-lang code examples as a memorandum to myself